The Devil Wears Prada Marks 15th Anniversary

 Meryl Streep and Anne Hathaway deliver commanding performances in The Devil Wears Prada, which marks its 15th anniversary.

-When you think of the final years of Fox before the Disney acquisition, The Devil Wears Prada is one of the standout films–they don’t make them like they used to.
-More than this, The Devil Wears Prada is the type of film that one can imagine being greenlit by the likes of Darryl F. Zanuck.
-Films of this nature are few and far between–I’ve studied a lot about Classic Hollywood during the pandemic so I feel wholly comfortable in saying this.
+When you think of the final years of Fox before the Disney acquisition, The Devil Wears Prada is one of the standout films—they don’t make them like they used to.
+It’s the kind of sharp, smart, female-driven movie you can imagine being greenlit by legendary studio chief Darryl F. Zanuck.
+Having studied Classic Hollywood extensively during the pandemic, I can confidently say films with this balance of wit, style, and substance are rare today.
+Even 15 years later, The Devil Wears Prada remains a true gem that continues to resonate.

 DIRECTOR: David Frankel